PacificBiosciences/ccs/README.md

 ## FAQ

-### What impacts the number and quality of CCS reads that are generated?
+### What impacts the number and quality of HiFi reads that are generated?
-The longer the polymerase read gets, more readouts (passes) of the SMRTbell are produced and consequently more evidence is accumulated per molecule.
+The longer the polymerase read gets, more passes of the SMRTbell are produced and consequently more evidence is accumulated per molecule.
 This increase in evidence translates into higher consensus accuracy, as depicted in the following plot: